top of page

 “Sir, take a look.”

 The briefing was at 0400 the next day in a low-ceilinged room that smelled of old carpet and hot toner.
-The chairs were set in rows with the flat efficiency of a place not built for comfort.
-A file an inch thick came down on the podium with a sound like a small door slammed shut.
+Chairs were set in rows with the flat efficiency of a place not built for comfort.
+A file an inch thick came down on the podium with a sound like a small door slamming shut.

 The major briefly looked up to scan the assembled airmen and didn’t waste words.
-To his right stood a colonel beside and off to one side a civilian in a suit, no tie, no credentials.
+To his right stood a colonel, and beside him, off to one side, a civilian in a suit—no tie, no credentials.

 “Almanza.
 Baines.”
 The major’s finger tapped a photo on the screen: the tin-roofed building, frozen in grainy daylight.
 “You’re on overwatch for a Delta element, call sign Specter Six One.
 High-value target.
 Sierra-four sector, grid coordinates Charlie-Seven-Niner-Two.
 Check your briefing cards.”